dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-odata-api.md

 ## Configure middleware

-OData can preform sorting, filtering, querying related data, and more.
+OData can perform sorting, filtering, querying related data, and more.
 Each of these capabilities can be enabled or disabled with middleware.

 Update `Configure` with the following highlighted code: